develcooking/Reelix/README.md

 ## About
-This project aims to replace the "Neelix" program in the IT support of the University of Bamberg.
-Neelix was written around 2015-2017, and the source code seems to be lost.
-You need to have Java installed and set a variable for JAVA_HOME.
-The database server uses an unsupported Linux system.

-Reelix aims to redo all of this.
+The only tally marks app you and your business need.
 It is written in Rust and built with [Slint](https://slint.dev/) as the UI framework.
 Reelix should run on every desktop OS after compilation.
 Officially supported are (yet) only Linux and Windows.

 Using the royalty-free license of Slint.